Fort Canning MRT station: Construction of tunnels between Chinatown and Fort Canning

+Construction of tunnels between Fort Canning and Bencoolen

+The tunnels to Bencoolen station, which were constructed using Earth Pressure Balance Tunnel Boring Machines (TBMs), had to be constructed underneath the National Museum of Singapore.
+Ground settlement markers were installed in advance of the bored tunnels passing beneath the National Museum, together with building settlement markers in both the extension and main blocks of the Museum.
+The maximum ground settlement recorded during tunnelling was 18 mm, while the maximum building settlement was only 11 mm.
+These results indicate that the tunnelling had minimal impact on the settlement behaviour of the piles supporting the buildings.

-The tunnels to Bencoolen station were constructed close to the operational tunnels of the North East, North–South and Circle lines.
+The tunnels were also built rather close to the operational tunnels of the North East, North–South and Circle lines.
 Various instruments were used to monitor the live tunnels to ensure the construction of the DTL tunnels did not impact the train operations.
+The installation of these instruments in the tunnels required approval from the train operators.
 To maximise efficiency and reduce the risks of the construction, the geology along the tunnels from Fort Canning to Bencoolen was analysed and the tunnel boring machines' cutter heads were changed at strategic places.
+(Note: It was decided for the cutterhead intervention to be at least 20 m away from the tunnels to minimise any settlement impact.)

+The tunnels were largely bored in Fort Canning Boulder Bed, which is a colluvial deposit consisting of strong sandstone, quartzite boulders and cobbles embedded in a very stiff clay-rich soil.
+The surrounding material is typically a hard sandy clayey silt or sandy silty clay.
+Before crossing the NEL tunnels, the TBM drive mainly used knife cutters, but these were replaced with roller disc cutters near the NEL southbound tunnel due to abnormal ground conditions with high quartz content.
+For the Bukit Panjang-bound tunnel, roller disc cutters were used predominantly to reduce severe cutter wear, with some knife cutters retained at the cutterhead centre to mitigate clogging caused by stiff clay.
+These centre knife cutters were later also replaced by roller disc cutters for the CCL crossing in the Bukit Panjang–bound tunnel and the NSL/CCL crossing in the Expo–bound tunnel, as effective soil conditioning successfully controlled clogging during excavation.

 The construction project was recognised by the Institution of Engineers Singapore as one of Singapore's top 50 engineering achievements since its independence.
 In addition, the project was awarded the International Tunnel Association Tunnelling and Underground Space Awards and Singapore Concrete Institute's Excellence Awards.
 In May 2018, the project achieved the Building and Construction Authority (BCA) Design and Engineering Safety Excellence Award for that year.